 Ohio’s Second District Court of Appeals recently clarified the requirements for lenders to evidence proper notice of default to entitle the lender to judgment in Ohio.
 In U.S. Bank N.A. v.
 Clarke [1], the Second District held when a lender dismisses a foreclosure action, a new notice of default must be sent to the borrower prior to the commencement of a new foreclosure action.

-In Clarke, Defendant Elizabeth M. Clarke appealed the trial court’s Judgment Entry arguing that the Plaintiff failed to meet conditions precedent, specifically that Plaintiff failed to properly send written notice of default prior to the filing of the foreclosure.
-Plaintiff opposed this argument, noting that its predecessor in interest sent a notice of default letter to Clarke for failure to make loan payments prior to commencing a foreclosure action in 2015.
+In Clarke, Defendant Elizabeth M. Clarke appealed the trial court’s Judgment Entry arguing that the Plaintiff failed to meet conditions precedent, specifically that the Plaintiff failed to properly send written notice of default prior to the filing of the foreclosure.
+The Plaintiff opposed this argument, noting that its predecessor in interest sent a notice of default letter to Clarke for failure to make loan payments prior to commencing a foreclosure action in 2015.

 In the appeal of the trial court’s ruling, Clarke relied on the case U.S. Home Ownership, LLC v.
 Young[2], which the Court of Appeals agreed was controlling in the case.
 Overturning the trial court’s judgment, the Second District cited the language of Young, stating: